SCP002/youtube-sorter/README.md

 * Move liked videos from one playlist to another (no manual actions required).
 * Play liked videos.
-* Change application 'client id' (used by google api).
+* Change application "Client ID" (used by Google API).

 ---
 **Warnings**: